FistOfHit/SixRackUnits/february_2025/february_2025.md

 * SanDisk develops “high-bandwidth flash” memory, aiming for TB capacity on GPUs
 * Meta reportedly looks to acquire Korean chip startup FuriosaAI
+* Updates on the Nvidia B300 “Ultra” and Rubin series
 * Intel’s roadmap and its dependence on 18A
 * Huawei to challenge Nvidia’s dominance in China with the Ascend series
 * Other noteable headlines